 - Tipped and Colour-pointed.

-Most colours are recognized by the main registering bodies.
+Most colors are recognized by the main registering bodies.
+Their eyes come in several colors including blue, green, copper or gold.

 Minimal grooming is required to maintain the British Shorthair's short crisp coat.
 Normally all that is needed is a quick brush through the coat once a week.